 Dr. Zimble was selected as the fourth President of the Uniformed Services University of the Health Sciences in 1991, following his retirement as a Vice Admiral and the 30th Surgeon General of the U.S. Navy.
 After thirteen years of dedicated service to the university he retired with the title of President Emeritus.
-Upon his retirement he was awarded the Department of Defense Civilian Distinguished Service Medal by the Secretary of Defense, and the USUHS University Medal.
+Upon his retirement, he was awarded the Department of Defense Civilian Distinguished Service Medal by the Secretary of Defense, and the USUHS University Medal.
 As the 30th Surgeon General of the Navy, he was the principal advisor to the Department of the Navy, responsible for developing and establishing overall Naval health care policies and priorities, contingency and wartime planning, and program development for a four billion dollar health care system affecting more than 2.8 million Navy and Marine Corps active duty and retired beneficiaries, and their families.
+Dr. Zimble was cited as "Health Leader of the Year" by the Commissioned Officers' Association of the Public Health service and was presented the American Medical Association's Nathan Davis Award as "Outstanding Member of the Federal Executive Branch in Career Public Service.
+In 2007, with the establishment of the Franklin and Marshall Society of Distinguished Alumni, he was inducted as one of the society's inaugural members.
+Dr. Zimble has received numerous honors, and in 2005 he was honored by the awarding of the Uniformed Services University's honorary Doctor of Military Medicine degree and the naming of the university library as "The James A. Zimble Learning Resource Center."
+Dr. Zimble currently serves as a member of the Executive Board of the Friends of USUHS, as a Director on the Board of the National Association of Uniformed Services.